-The annual base salaries of our named executive officers are generally reviewed, determined and approved by the Board periodically upon the recommendation of the Compensation Committee in order to compensate our named executive officers for the satisfactory performance of duties to our Company.
+The annual base salaries of our named executive officers are generally reviewed, determined and approved by the Compensation Committee in order to compensate our named executive officers for the satisfactory performance of duties to our Company.
 Annual base salaries are intended to provide a fixed component of compensation to our named executive officers, reflecting their skill sets, experience, roles and responsibilities.
 Base salaries for our named executive officers have generally been set at levels deemed necessary to attract and retain individuals with superior talent.

-The following table sets forth the annual base salaries for each of our named executive officers for 2020 and 2021:
+The following table sets forth the annual base salaries for each of our named executive officers for 2021 and 2022:

-Name 2020 Base Salary (\$) 2021 Base Salary (\$)
+Name 2021 Base Salary (\$) 2022 Base Salary (\$)

 Jasbir Seehra, Ph.D.
-(1) 525,300 556,800
+556,800 605,000

 Chief Executive Officer and Director

-Keith Regnante (2) 382,200 401,800
+Keith Regnante 401,800 425,000

 Chief Financial Officer

 Jennifer Lachey, Ph.D.
-(3) 380,000 402,800
+402,800 425,000

 Chief Scientific Officer